Skip to main content

 The bus company we used was Alianza at Gate #51.
 They have a bus leaving at 20 minutes past the hour, every hour.

 Tickets in hand, head up to the top floor towards ‘Andenes 88’.
-Oh and the bus had a toilet, and also makes a stop an hour or so into the journey.
+Oh and the bus had a toilet, and also made a stop an hour or so into the journey.
 It’s a 4 hour journey in total.

 Arriving safe and sound, exit the Cuenca bus terminal and take a right up Avenue España until you reach the small roundabout.
 Now at the roundabout, follow the left exit and then take the second right onto Gran Colombia.
 Stay straight on Gran Colombia and in less than 10 minutes, swing a left onto Luis Cordero.